Band 5 Occupational Therapist, Permanent 37.5 hours per week. 3 positions available.

 You will enjoy the support of a strong Occupational Therapy network across both health and social care, which brings with it professional development opportunities.

-You will have access to high quality, regular supervision as well as being encouraged to become an active member of our Band 5 Peer Support Group.
+You'll have access to high quality, regular supervision as well as being encouraged to become an active member of our Band 5 Peer Support Group.

 We will offer an excellent induction, ongoing professional support, preceptorship, annual appraisal and a highly rewarding job to the successful candidate.
 We are keen to hear from both qualified, registered Occupational Therapists and those recently qualified who are awaiting HCPC registration in the coming months.